Useful information, guidance and support for Parents and Carers during covid-19.

 Children with symptoms such as a headache, sore throat, runny or sniffly nose, earache or itchy eyes, lethargy or tiredness WITHOUT any of the symptoms mentioned above should NOT BE treated as potential corona virus cases or advised to take a test.

-What should we do if my child has one or more of the coronavirus symptoms?
+What should I do if my child develops covid-19 symptoms?

 What happens if the test is positive?